Gitorious-backup/gitorious-docker/README.md

 Please read this chapter, which is about the basic concepts of this image (and Docker in general) that you should first understand.

+If you're in a hurry you can skip straight to **Starting/stopping the container - The easy way**.

 NOTE: it assumed that you have correctly installed Docker on the machine that is meant to host Gitorious.
 See [the official Docker installation instructions](http://www.docker.io/gettingstarted/#h_installation).